 Robinhood made its name among trading platforms for being the only broker to offer commission free trading, attracting young people who were new to investing and drawing in over 10 million accounts.
 However, with some of the biggest names in the industry following suit and also offering free trading to investors as well as no non trading fees, in this Robinhood review, I look at whether Robinhood can still compete in a crowded marketplace.

-NOTE: Robinhood is not currently available in the UK and we’d recommend checking out our guide to UK Robo Investors
+Please Note: Robinhood is currently not available in the UK in 2023, and I recommend checking out eToro as an alternative.

 Robinhood UK Platform Review

 Robinhood offers both a web trading platform and a mobile app.
 Both of these options are fairly minimalistic, reflecting the low cost model that they have built around attracting young investors looking for free trades.

 We found the web trading platform at Robinhood to be well laid out and easy to use, with a sensible interface that provides a seamless experience.
 There are no options for customisation, however, this didn’t seem necessary given that the interface was already so logically laid out.

 The Robinhood interface, while simple in its execution, provides enough functionality for traders who know what they are doing to quickly and painlessly execute a trade with the option of utilising market orders, limit orders, stop orders, stop limit, and trailing stop.